koshevy/gulp-twig-php/README.md

 but prospects of this copies are vague.
 All attempts to catch up original seems like Sisyphean Stone lifting, ***and you can't rely on same tools in you projects***.

-Particularly, *node-js* refer us to original *Twig* documentation, but we can't have explain information about tool we use.
+Particularly, *twig-js* refer us to original *Twig* documentation, but we can't have explain information about tool we use.
 It s a trap.
-In the past we tried to use the *node-js*, but practice has revealed that documentation was at odds to implementation.
+In the past we tried to use the *twig-js*, but practice has revealed that documentation was at odds to implementation.
 And I decide myself to create this tool.